Emergencies

 What happens next?

-Once you are inside the Emergency Department, you will undergo a thorough assessment by a team of nursing and medical staff.
+Once you are inside the ED, you will undergo a thorough assessment by a team of nursing and medical staff.

 Tests and procedures will be carried out when necessary.
 The team will review your test results and provide emergency treatment, and will then decide to either:

-• allow you to return home with a referral if necessary for further care (such as a follow-up appointment with your local doctor or an outpatient appointment)
+• advise you to return home with a referral if necessary for further care (such as a follow-up appointment with your local doctor or an outpatient appointment)

 • monitor your condition for a few hours before making a decision